 Running jobs this way requires the user to register for a CyVerse account (it’s free, and you only need one for both US and UK systems!).
 If can get a CyVerse login here.
 There are two different types of applications in the CyVerse ecosystem: Agave apps and Discovery Environment apps.

 Currently all applications running in the EI cluster are Agave applications.
-This allows you to run jobs in a variety of way:
+This allows you to run jobs in a variety of ways:

-- Using the Discovery Environment: this is usually the preferred way as the Discovery Environment provides you with an friendly graphical interface with many additional functionality to manage your data, save your analyses and pipelines, share jobs and data with collaborators.
+- Using the Discovery Environment: this is usually the preferred way as the Discovery Environment provides you with an friendly graphical interface with additional functionality to manage your data, save your analyses and pipelines, and share jobs and data with collaborators.